akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 11. Basic HTML and HTML5
+# 11. Link to Internal Sections of a Page with Anchor Elements

 ## Description
 <section id='description'>